samjowen/auto-nmap/README.md

     nmap_ping_scan: Executes an nmap ping scan on a given IP or IP range, returning the found hosts.
     write_ip_addresss_to_file: Stores the found hosts into a specified file.
     nmap_port_scan_multihost: Conducts an nmap port scan on multiple hosts and records the results into a specified file.

-Welcome aboard the auto_nmap journey.
-Brace yourself for a streamlined network scanning experience.